Annealed almost periodic entropy: The three-entropy formula

-Several results about AP entropy require the convergence of the traces on $\A$ pulled back from an AP sequence.
-Some of these arguments have valuable analogs for annealed AP entropy, provided the traces pulled back from a random AP sequence converge in probability \emph{fast enough}.
+Some results about AP entropy require the convergence of the traces on $\A$ pulled back from an AP sequence to $\tau$.
+For annealed and zeroth-order AP entropy along $\bspi$, this assumption can sometimes be replaced by convergence of the random traces $\tr_{d_n}\circ \pi_n$ in probability sufficiently fast.
+Specifically, assume that $\tau$ is a tracial state on $\A$, let $\l$ be its GNS representation, and let $\Delta$ be the Fuglede--Kadison determinant defined by $\tau$ as in Section~\ref{sec:FK}.
+In this section, we work from the following additional assumption: for every neighbourhood $V$ of $\tau$ in $\A^\ast_+$ and every $c > 0$, we have